-The quad and dual channel devices have a total of 8 high-speed output drivers and the single channel device a total of 4 high-speed output drivers.
-The lanes and their derived configuration parameters are described in $\frac{1}{8}$ 6-19.
+The device has a total of 8 high-speed output drivers.
+The lanes and their derived configuration parameters are described in $\pm$ 6-16.
 For a specified JMODE, the lowest indexed lanes are used and the higher indexed lanes are automatically powered down.
 Always route the lowest indexed lanes to the logic device.